Mileena28/Mileena28.github.io/_posts/2025-08-20-why-im-writing-the-chosen-chronicles.md

 Books were my escape routes.
 My hiding places.
 My proof that other worlds existed beyond the suffocating walls of the Kingdom Hall.

 But what happens when you grow up and realize that escape isn't enough anymore?
-What happens when you need to write the books that don't let you escape—that grab you by the shoulders and force you to look at what you've been running from?
+What happens when you need to write the books that don't let you escape, that grab you by the shoulders and force you to look at what you've been running from?

 What happens when you stop writing fantasy to avoid reality and start writing fantasy to expose it?